Azzapop/typescript-graphql-api-with-vue-frontend/README.md

 - Replace multi-line comments with /\*\*/
 - Prefix resolver types with Gql on generate
 - Only one / allowed per import
+- lint rule so that test imports '#' can't be in prod files

 ### GraphQL Mappers